Threshold-based Network Structural Dynamics: Stabilization for Arbitrary Scheduler

 \begin{lemma} If there exists a $|D|-Done$ pair $(t,D)$ at round $t$ with $|D|<|V|$, then $\exists t'>t$ such that at round $t'$ there exists a $(|D|+1)-Done$ pair $(t',D')$. \end{lemma} \begin{proof}

+The core idea is to find a time-step $t_1$ where a node $u\not \in D$ maximizes $g$, as specified in the next paragraph; if $u$ never drops any edge in subsequent time steps, we prove that its neighborhood is stabilized, and we extend $D$ by $u$; if it drops an edge with a node $w$, this node $w$ is not able to preserve any other edge, due to the selection of $u$, and we are able to extend $D$ by $w$.

-We denote by $t_1\geq t$ the round where there is some node $u \not\in D$ such that $g_{G^{(t_1)}}(u)\geq g_{G^{(t_1')}}(v)$, for all $t_1'\geq t_1$ and $v \not \in D$.
+More formally, we denote by $t_1\geq t$ the time-step where there is some node $u \not\in D$ such that $g_{G^{(t_1)}}(u)\geq g_{G^{(t_1')}}(v)$, for all $t_1'\geq t_1$ and $v \not \in D$.
 If there are many choices for $t_1$ and $u$, we pick any $t_1$ and $u$ such that $u$ has the highest degree possible.
 Note that, later in time (say at $t_1'>t_1$), it is entirely possible that $u$'s neighborhood shrinks and thus its $g$ value drops $(g_{G^{(t_1')}}(u) < g_{G^{(t_1)}}(u))$.
 It is guaranteed that $t_1$ exists, as there are finitely many graphs with $|V|$ nodes, and finitely many nodes.
 Thus, there are finitely many values of $g_{G}(u)$ to appear after time $t$.
-Additionally, the fairness condition guarantees that the pairwise interaction between $u$ and $v$ will be eventually activated.
-The core idea is that either $u$'s neighborhood stays the same in all subsequent rounds (and thus $D$ is extended by $u$), or some edge is lost along the way.
-But if the other endpoint $w$ of the edge cannot preserve an edge with $u$, which maximizes $g$, then it does not preserve any other edge, and thus $D$ can be extended by $w$.
+Additionally, the fairness condition guarantees that the pairwise interaction between $u$ and $v$ will be eventually activated, for any $v$.